Spare Snare

-Spare Snare is a lo-fi band from Dundee, Scotland.
+Spare Snare is a lo-fi band from Dundee, Scotland, who were voted as the 46th best Scottish band of all time.

-Founded in the early 1990s, the band have released 11 albums and 2 compilations to date, released on their own Chute Records, or licensed to another label.
+Founded in the early 1990s, the band have released 12 albums and 2 compilations to date, released on their own Chute Records, or licensed to another label.
 They have also recorded four John Peel Sessions.
 In the 1995 John Peel Festive 50, the band were number 32 with "Bugs".

 Spare Snare have been cited as an influence on acts such as Snow Patrol and the Fence Collective.

-Spare Snare were also voted as the 46th best Scottish band of all time.
+Along with Mogwai, The Delgados, Bis, Arab Strap, Urusei Yatsura, Ganger and Long Fin Killie, Spare Snare were part of the mid 1990s 'New Scottish Underground' scene.

-In 2008 they had the bizarre privilege to cover Amazing Grace for BBC Radio Two’s Aled Jones Sunday show.
+In 2008 they covered "Amazing Grace" for BBC Radio 2’s Aled Jones Sunday show.
 Spare Snare are the only band to have recorded sessions for both John Peel and Aled Jones.

-Spare Snare released their 10th album, Victor, in June 2010, which was voted the 19th Best Scottish Album of 2010.
+Spare Snare released their 8th studio album, Victor, in June 2010, which was voted the 19th Best Scottish Album of 2010.

 The band made two rare live appearances at the Fence Collective Homegame festival in Anstruther and Tigerfest in Dunfermline in 2010.

-Two live sessions were performed for the Marc Riley BBC 6Music radio show on 16 July 2009 and 25 September 2018.
+Two live sessions were performed for Marc Riley's BBC Radio 6 Music show on 16 July 2009 and 25 September 2018.

-Spare Snare released their 11th album, Our Jazz, in April 2013, which was voted the 7th Best Scottish Album of 2013.
+Spare Snare released their 9th studio album, Our Jazz, in April 2013, which was voted the 7th Best Scottish Album of 2013.

-In February 2018, Spare Snare recorded their 13th album, Sounds Recorded by Steve Albini with producer Steve Albini.
-As well as the recording, Spare Snare and Albini presented a one day Engineers' Workshop at Chem19 Studios in Blantyre, Scotland.
+In February 2018, Spare Snare recorded their 11th album, Sounds Recorded by Steve Albini with producer Steve Albini.
+As well as the recording, Spare Snare and Albini presented a one-day Engineers' Workshop at Chem19 Studios in Blantyre, Scotland.

-It was announced in April 2022 that Spare Snare will record their 12th album, again with Steve Albini, in October 2022.
+It was announced in April 2022 that Spare Snare would record their 12th album, again with Steve Albini, in October 2022.
+Spare Snare released The Brutal on 12 May 2023.

-The 12th album by Spare Snare shall be released in the Spring of 2023.
+In August 2024, Spare Snare performed live as part of the Wedding Present's At The Edge Of The Sea Festival in Brighton.